 NOTE: If you run MemTest and it only checks a few % of RAM over the period of an hour, this means you told it to allocate more RAM than is available.
 When this happens, almost all of the testing time is taken reading from the hard disk swap, which is a reasonable hard disk check, but not very useful for checking RAM.
 Select less RAM to check and try again.

 In all cases if MemTest finds an error it will stop and report it to you.
 If you do get an error, you should consider replacing your RAM or at the very least verifying that your machine is correctly configured.
 Note that even ONE error is a sign of a serious problem - a correctly functioning computer can run MemTest for weeks with no errors.

 If you have more than one DIMM and you find errors with both, even when you test them one at a time, this suggests that your RAM is probably OK.
 Either your motherboard is failing, you are using memory timing settings that are too aggressive, or your RAM is not compatible with your motherboard.
 You can experiment with memory timing settings in your BIOS, which may allow you to use your RAM without errors at a small performance cost.
-Another thing to check is that you are using the proper voltage setting for your RAM (not all BIOSes let you set this).
+Also check that you are using the proper voltage setting for your RAM (not all BIOSes let you set this).
 Please refer to your motherboard manual for information on this topic - HCI Design cannot provide specific recommendations for BIOS settings.